 A nation’s aggregate economic activity usually is measured by its Gross Domestic Product (GDP).
 I accept GDP as an aggregate, monetary measure of national output.
 But it is impossible to sum the true value of the myriad economic transactions that GDP is supposed to represent because each transaction means something different to the participants in the transaction; that is, the true value of economic goods is subjective.

-GDP, nevertheless, affords a rough measure of the general level of a nation’s material well-being.
+GDP, nevertheless, affords a rough measure of the general level of a nation’s material output, that is, the rate at which goods and services are being produced (exclusive of such important things as “household production”).
 All things being the same, a large fraction of a nation’s citizens — but certainly not all of them — will be better off materially if GDP is growing and worse off if it is shrinking.
 Governmental activities have led to an economy that produces a small fraction of its potential output.
 And yet, the true believers in big government seek to make it larger and ever more destructive.

 Government spending – beyond a certain level — does not increase GDP, but generally redistributes and decreases it.
 Government spending is beneficial up to the point where it becomes a drain on GDP; that is, at the point where government exceeds a minimal, protective role and acts in ways that discourage productive effort.